davidangelov/hpce-2015-cw2/readme.md

     make all

-and it will build all the tools and all the audio filters (and if you do `make -j 4 all` it will use up to 4 parallel processes to do so).
+and it will build all the tools and all the audio filters (and if you do `make -j 4` it will use up to 4 parallel processes to do so).

 **Task**: Once it is all working, do another commit of